WELCOME TO

 us together

-There are definitely instances in which some people will need to follow special diets to improve their health.
+There are definitely instances in which some people will need to follow special diets for medical reasons.
 Coeliacs are a good example.
-For the most part though removing food groups from your diet is both unnecessary and limits your ability to obtain the daily nutrients you need.
+For the most part though, removing food groups from your diet is both unnecessary and can make it harder to enjoy the variety of nutritious foods available to you.

-Most of us should be enjoying an array of whole foods in each of the food groups to reap the benefits of the many and varied nutrients they contain.
-There’s a reason the Mediterranean diet is consistently ranked the best in the world!
-You can read more about the importance of a diverse diet for overall health and wellbeing in my free eBook – Food For Good Gut Health.
+Most of us should be enjoying an array of whole foods in each of the food groups.
+It’s the reason the Mediterranean diet is consistently ranked the best in the world!
+You can read more about eating for good gut health in my free eBook – Food For Good Gut Health.

 Sign up for email updates